pism/pism/doc/sphinx/getting-started.rst

 Results from these runs are seen in Figures :numref:`fig-ivolparamstudy` and :numref:`fig-paramstudy`.
 In the former we see that the :math:`(0.5,3)` run simply continues the previous initialization run.
 In some other graphs we see abrupt initial changes, caused by abrupt parameter change, e.g. when the basal sliding becomes much more plastic (:math:`q=0.1`).
 In all cases with :math:`e=1` the flow slows and the sheet grows in volume as discharge decreases, while in all cases with :math:`e=6` the flow accelerates and the sheet shrinks in volume as discharge increases.

-In Figure :numref:`fig-paramstudy` we can compare the surface speed model results to observations.
+In :numref:`fig-paramstudy` we can compare the surface speed model results to observations.
 Roughly speaking, the ice softness parameter :math:`e` has effects seen most-clearly by comparing the interior of the ice sheet; scan left-to-right for the :math:`e=1,3,6` subfigures.
 The basal sliding exponent :math:`q` has effects seen most-clearly by comparing flow along the very steep margin, especially in the southern half of the ice sheet; scan top-to-bottom for :math:`q=0.1,0.5,1.0`, going from nearly-plastic at top to linear at bottom.

 From such figures we can make an informal assessment and comparison of the results, but objective assessment is important.
 Example objective functionals include: *(i)* compute the integral of the square (or other power) of the difference between the model and observed surface velocity [AschwandenAdalgeirsdottirKhroulev]_, or *(ii)* compute the model-observed differences between the histogram of the number of cells with a given surface speed [BKAJS]_.
 Note that these functionals are measuring the effects of changing a small number of parameters, namely two parameters in the current study.
 So-called "inversion" might use the same objective functionals but with a much larger parameter space.
 Inversion is therefore capable of achieving much smaller objective measures [Habermannetal2013]_, [Larouretal2012]_, [Priceetal2011]_, though at the cost of less understanding, perhaps, of the meaning of the optimal parameter values.